zbanack/sm64gml/README.md

 ## The project
 sm64.gml is an early(-ish) **work in progress** port of Super Mario 64 to 100% vanilla GameMaker Language (GML) 2.3.1.
 GML is a part of YoYoGames' GameMaker Studio 2 development engine.
 This project is in not affiliated with them in any way.

 The C code that's being ported to GML comes from the [C decompilation repo](https://github.com/n64decomp/sm64).
-Certain portions of the GML also derive from [https://github.com/sm64js/sm64jssm64js], a native JavaScript port of the game.
+Certain portions of the GML also derive from [https://github.com/sm64js/sm64jssm64js], a native JavaScript port of the game. **Zero (0%)** of GML in this project stemmed from leaks or illegally-obtained Super Mario 64 or related systems code.

 This project exists becauses of curisosity, a love for GameMaker, and the challenge of working under restrictions.